mia-aiden/mia-aiden/README.md

 ## UZH 2024 Fall AI Aiden👋
+I'm looking forward to find someone to start a new code journey

 <!--
 **mia-aiden/mia-aiden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.